parship/roperty/README.md

 roperty
 =======

-Roperty - An advanced property management and retrieval system
+Roperty - An advanced property management and retrival system